 If vadadustat is approved and launched commercially, competing drugs may include EPOGEN® and Aranesp®, commercialized by Amgen, Procrit® and Eprex®, commercialized by Johnson & Johnson, and Mircera®, commercialized by Roche Holding Ltd., or Roche.
 We may face competition from potential new anemia therapies.
 There are several other HIF product candidates in various stages of active development for anemia indications that may be in direct competition with vadadustat if and when they are approved and launched commercially.
 These candidates are being developed by such companies as FibroGen, in collaboration with AstraZeneca PLC in the United States and China and with Astellas Pharma Inc. in Europe and Asia, Japan Tobacco International, GlaxoSmithKline plc and Bayer HealthCare AG.
-FibroGen/Astellas Pharma Inc. is currently in Phase 3 clinical development of its product candidate, FG-4592 (roxadustat).
+FibroGen is currently in Phase 3 clinical development of its product candidate, FG-4592 (roxadustat), and GlaxoSmithKline plc is expected to commence Phase 3 studies of its product candidate, GSK-1278863 (daprodustat), in 2016.
 Some of these product candidates may enter the market as early as 2017.
 In addition, certain companies are developing potential new therapies for renal-related diseases that could potentially reduce rESA utilization and thus limit the market for vadadustat if and when it is approved and launched commercially.
 Other new therapies are in development for the treatment of conditions inclusive of renal anemia, like sotatercept from Acceleron Pharma Inc. that may impact the market for anemia-targeted treatment.